FrancescoLength/my-react-resume/README.md

 ## Getting Started

-To get started with your own personalized version of this project, follow these steps:
+To get started with your own personalised version of this project, follow these steps:

 1. Clone this repository:
     ```bash